Rob Renzetti: Early life

 Renzetti, born in Chicago and raised in Addison, Illinois, was an art history major at the University of Illinois at Urbana-Champaign.
 After graduating from Illinois, Renzetti attended the animation program at Columbia College Chicago for one year, where he was a classmate of Genndy Tartakovsky.
-Renzetti and Tartakovsky were then each accepted into the California Institute of the Arts, where they were roommates.
+Renzetti and Tartakovsky were then both accepted into the California Institute of the Arts, where they were roommates.

 Career

 After graduating from the California Institute of the Arts, Renzetti began his animating career in Spain, working on 5 episodes for Batman: The Animated Series.

 Renzetti has been writer, director, and storyboard artist for several Cartoon Network shows, including 2 Stupid Dogs, Dexter's Laboratory, The Powerpuff Girls, Samurai Jack, and Foster's Home for Imaginary Friends.
-He won an Emmy award in 2009 for his work on Foster's Home for Imaginary Friends.
+He won an Emmy Award in 2009 for his work on the latter.
 During the mid-1990s, he created Mina and the Count, a series of animated shorts that premiered on the What a Cartoon! show then later aired for a short time on the similar anthology series Oh Yeah!
 Cartoons.
 In 1999, he made the short "My Neighbor Was a Teenage Robot", which also debuted on Oh Yeah!
 Cartoons; in 2003, My Life as a Teenage Robot, based on the short, debuted on Nickelodeon.
-In April 2008, he started work on Cartoon Network's The Cartoonstitute project as supervising producer.
+In April 2008, he started work on Cartoon Network's The Cartoonstitute project, where he served as supervising producer.

 He was story editor on My Little Pony: Friendship Is Magic for the series' first two seasons, but left in 2011, soon after the departure of the series showrunner, Lauren Faust, to work as the supervising producer on Disney's Gravity Falls.
-He subsequently worked on Disney's Big City Greens as one of its executive producers.

-He was most recently co-executive producer on Kid Cosmic for Netflix.
+He subsequently worked on Disney's Big City Greens as one of its executive producers for the first season.
+In 2021, he served as executive producer and co-writer on Craig McCracken's Kid Cosmic for Netflix.

-Renzetti has also written four books for Disney Publishing including Dipper's and Mabel's Guide to Mystery and Nonstop Fun!, the New York Times Bestseller Gravity Falls: Journal 3, Ducktales: Solving Mysteries and Rewriting History, and Quests Of Yore.

-He is currently writing his first original novel entitled The Horrible Bag of Terrible Things, which will be the first book in a trilogy to be published starting in 2023.
+Renzetti has (co-)written four books based on various Disney properties, including Dipper's and Mabel's Guide to Mystery and Nonstop Fun!, the New York Times Bestseller Gravity Falls: Journal 3, DuckTales: Solving Mysteries and Rewriting History, and Onward: Quests Of Yore.
+His first original novel, The Horrible Bag of Terrible Things, was released in July 2023.
+A new installment in The Horrible Series, The Twisted Tower of Endless Torment, is set to release in July 2024, with the third novel potentially already being in the works.